dotse/tls-fed-auth/tls-fed-auth.md

 ## Metadata Signing

 Federation metadata is signed using JWS and published using JWS JSON Serialization according to the General JWS JSON Serialization Syntax defined in [@!RFC7515].
-Federation metadata signatures are RECOMMENDED to be created using the algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@RFC7518].
+Federation metadata signatures are RECOMMENDED to be created using the algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@!RFC7518].
 However, to accommodate evolving cryptographic standards, alternative algorithms MAY be used, provided they meet the security requirements of the federation.

 The following protected JWS header parameters are REQUIRED:

 *    `alg` (Algorithm)

-     Identifies the algorithm used to generate the JWS signature [@!RFC7515], section 4.1.1.
+     Identifies the algorithm used to generate the JWS signature [@!RFC7515], Section 4.1.1.

 *    `iat` (Issued At)

      Identifies the time at which the signature was issued.
-Its value MUST be a number containing a NumericDate [@!RFC7519], section 4.1.6, although `iat` is typically used as a JWT claim, it is placed here in the JWS header.
+Its value MUST be a number containing a NumericDate [@!RFC7519], Section 4.1.6, although `iat` is typically used as a JWT claim, it is placed here in the JWS header.

 *    `exp` (Expiration Time)

      Identifies the expiration time on or after which the signature and federation metadata are no longer valid.
 The expiration time of the federation metadata MUST match the value of `exp`.
-Its value MUST be a number containing a NumericDate [@!RFC7519], section 4.1.4, and the claim is also placed in the JWS header, consistent with this framework.
+Its value MUST be a number containing a NumericDate [@!RFC7519], Section 4.1.4, and the claim is also placed in the JWS header, consistent with this framework.

 *    `iss` (Issuer)

      A URI uniquely identifying the issuing federation.
 This plays a critical role in trust establishment within the MATF framework.
 The `iss` claim differentiates federations, preventing ambiguity and ensuring that entities are recognized within their intended context.
-Verification of the `iss` claim enables recipients to determine the origin of the information and establish trust with entities within the identified federation [@!RFC7519], section 4.1.1.
-The `iss` claim is registered for use as a JOSE header parameter as per [@!RFC7519], section 5.3.
+Verification of the `iss` claim enables recipients to determine the origin of the information and establish trust with entities within the identified federation [@!RFC7519], Section 4.1.1.
+The `iss` claim is registered for use as a JOSE header parameter as per [@!RFC7519], Section 5.3.

 *    `kid` (Key Identifier)

-     Identifies the signing key in the key set used to sign the JWS [@!RFC7515], section 4.1.4.
+     Identifies the signing key in the key set used to sign the JWS [@!RFC7515], Section 4.1.4.

 Note: Although `iss` is registered for use in JOSE headers, `iat` and `exp` are not.
 However, this specification explicitly places these values in the protected JWS header to bind metadata validity information directly to the signature.
 Implementers should be aware of this usage and process these parameters accordingly.